 School Overview

-Minnie H Kindergarten Center's student population of 151 students has declined by 17% over five school years.
+Minnie H Kindergarten Center's student population of 151 students has stayed relatively flat over five school years.

 The teacher population of 13 teachers has stayed relatively flat over five school years.